adventuresincode/rust-tales/snake-game/docs/Getting-Started-With-Rust.md

 1. Create a project folder
 2. Create the main.rs file - this is the entry point
 3. fn
-for main - fn main(){
- //body
-}

-let for declaring a variable.
-to print - println macro - a macro will be followed by an exclamation mark

-for prinmtln - use the template "{}" as the 1st parameter to compile - ructc main.rs - results in a binary executable code to run - ./main

-LLVM is used to convert the rust code to binary.

 ----
 ### To create a simple REUST program that prints Hello-World